Meet JKT

 I’m Jonathan Kreiss-Tomkins — but most people call me JKT.

 I was born and raised in Sitka.
 Like a lot of kids in Southeast, I spent most of my time playing in the woods getting dirt under my fingernails.
 My dad kept the freezer full of venison and halibut and my mom worked as a family doctor in the local hospital.
-I am a proud product of scouting and public schools, graduating Sitka High School as an Eagle Scout.
+I graduated Sitka High School as an Eagle Scout.

-I went to college on the East Coast, where I got my first taste of traffic and Chipotle.
-As I was heading into my final year before graduation, a few friends from home called.
+I went to college on the East Coast where I got my first taste of traffic jams and 90-degree weather.
+I was starting my final year before graduation when a few friends from home called.
 Southeast Alaska’s long-time representative in the Alaska Legislature was running for reelection — unopposed.
-They didn’t like that.
-Neither did I.

-What I liked even less was that the incumbent had voted to give oil companies a massive tax break, shortchanging Alaskans and leaving our schools and basic infrastructure hurting.
-So I left college, without a degree, and came home to kick off a scrappy, grassroots campaign, traveling by ferry and floatplane to knock nearly every door across Southeast Alaska.
+The incumbent had voted to give oil companies a massive tax break, shortchanging Alaskans and leaving our schools and infrastructure crumbling.
+So I left college, without a degree, and came home to kick off a scrappy, grassroots campaign, traveling by ferry and floatplane to knock on nearly every door across Southeast Alaska.
 I won — by 32 votes.

 That was 14 years ago.
-Since then, I won five elections fighting for working families, a strong economy, and a government that works for regular people.
-In Juneau, I worked across the aisle to reduce trawl bycatch, protect public education, invest in basic infrastructure like roads and harbors, revitalize Alaska Native languages, and protect the $85 billion Permanent Fund.
+Since then, I’ve won five elections fighting for working families, a strong economy, and a government that works for regular people.
+In Juneau, I worked across the aisle to reduce trawl bycatch, protect public schools, invest in basic infrastructure like roads and harbors, revitalize Alaska Native languages, and protect the $85 billion Permanent Fund.

-Since I left the legislature, I’ve seen the same thing we all have: a distracted and dysfunctional state government that isn’t working for Alaskans.
+Since I left the legislature three years ago, I’ve seen the same thing we all have: a distracted and dysfunctional state government that isn’t working for Alaskans.
 Prices keep rising.
-Roads and bridges crumble.
-Our schools struggle — or even close.
+Small businesses struggle to keep the lights on.
+Roads and bridges deteriorate.
+Schools close.

 Alaskans deserve better.

-That’s why I’m running to be your governor: to work with others, including across party lines and geographic divides, to solve Alaska’s problems and get our state back on track.
+That’s why I’m running for governor: to work with others, including across party lines and geographic divides, to solve Alaska’s problems and get our state back on track.

 Join our fight